Crimea repression — Chartist

-Halya Coynash speaks out about Russian repression, the plight of Crimean Tatars and why Crimea must be free from occupation
+Halya Koynash speaks out about Russian repression, the plight of Crimean Tatars and why Crimea must be free from occupation

 It had seemed that on 24th February 2022 the world had understood what Russian aggression was really about.
 There is a grave fear at the moment that understanding the danger Russia poses for Ukraine and all of us in Europe is beginning to die.